-You must not put the metal box of switches inside of toilets or bathrooms.
+You must not put the metal boxof switches inside of toilets or bathrooms.
 Because you may have risk of electric shock.
-Lamps must be waterproof.
-In these wet places, we have to use waterproof components for protection of life.
+Lan:1psmust be waterproof.
+In these wet places, we have to use waterproofcomponents for protection of life.
 Height of lamp is nearly at 200cm.

-The round of the metal boxes must not be plastered because, metal box will have corrosion steps dreaker.
-In some electromenations, portrailards when 7 Withoutstei robos, are stood, that the a-) We paint the places of switches, sockets, etc.
+The round of the metal boxes must not be plastered because, metal box will have corrosion moblem.